We believe that all young people deserve to grow into adulthood with optimal mental health. Everything we do is focused on that outcome.

-Orygen is led by a Board of Directors, chaired by Mr Alan Beanland.
-The Board’s operations are informed and supported by an Audit and Risk Committee and a Scientific Advisory Committee.
+We’re led by a Board of Directors, chaired by Mr Alan Beanland.
+Board operations are informed and supported by an Audit and Risk Committee and a Scientific Advisory Committee.

-Executive Director Professor Patrick McGorry leads the Executive, which is responsible for delivering Orygen’s Strategic Plan and managing all aspects of the organisation’s daily operations.
+Our Executive Director Professor Patrick McGorry leads the Executive, which is responsible for delivering our Strategic Plan and managing all aspects of our daily operations.